Why you should be in Lisbon as we speak.

 Sardines are served at the table or on a slice of bread.
-The coals of the grills emanating the heat, the wine glasses tinkle in the hands to salute to life.
-With popular music as a background and the laughter of locals and foreigners in perfect communion of the Lisbon spirit.
+The coals of the grills emanating the heat, the wine glasses tinkle in the hands cheering to life.
+Popular music is heard in the back while both locals and foreigners laugh in a perfect communion of the Lisbon spirit.
 This has been considered the trendiest European destination and we assure you it hasn't been in vain.
 Hurry up, before everyone else gets here.

-Not only is the light of Lisbon that makes it unique.
-This city also has a noteworthy historical heritage to note , both on material and more abstract levels, which set it apart from other European capitals and are responsible for its irresistible charm.
-Landmarks such as the Jeronimos Monastery and the Belém Tower as well as the Cultural Landscape of Sintra and Fado were classified by UNESCO as World Heritage.
+Not only does the light of Lisbon make it unique, but the city is also home to a noteworthy historical heritage, both on material and more abstract levels, which set it apart from other European capitals and are responsible for its irresistible charm.
+Landmarks such as the Jeronimos Monastery and the Belém Tower as well as the Cultural Landscape of Sintra and Fado music were classified by UNESCO as World Heritage.

 No one is indifferent to the charms of the city of seven hills.
-Whether the magnificent sights, the imposing monuments or fun places for kids and adults, like: the zoo and the Oceanarium, the capital has attractions for all tastes.
-The yellow trams that rise to the Cathedral, the views from the São Jorge Castle, the history present in the Museu dos Coches all this is at a distance of a trip to the most western capital of Europe.
+Whether we are talking about the magnificent sights, the imposing monuments or fun places for kids and adults, like the zoo and the Oceanarium, the capital has attractions for all tastes.
+The yellow trams that rise up to the Cathedral, the views from the São Jorge Castle, the history enclosed between the walls of the National Coach Museum all this is at the distance of a trip to the westernmost European capital.

 Our team has prepared a one day guide in case you don't have a lot of time to spend in Lisbon.
 We took it upon us to select, out of the many option there are, the best Lisbon has to offer in a day.
 You'd better put your running shoes on, because it will be quite a ride.

 There are points of interest in addition to the museums, sights and restaurants, which are central to the capital.
 Stay with us and find out what to visit i

 Attractions in Lisbon